-STEP THREE: DRIER AND CONDENSER PREPARATION.
-You can perform most of the following steps on a clean flat surface like a workbench.
+STEP FOUR: DRIER AND CONDENSER PREPARATION: You can perform most of the following steps on a clean flat surface like a workbench.
 Lay the condenser down so that both hose connections are on the right side (the larger connection will be on top).
 The drier is conveniently mounted on the right hand side of the condenser.
 First insert the drier into the drier mounting bracket (it's basically a sleeve for the drier).
-Attach the drier liquid tube to the drier and also to the connection on the condenser (tighten connections at either end using supplied o-rings on both ends and a few drops of mineral oil to each o-ring).
-With these two components combined it will be easy to find the correct place to attach the drier bracket to the condenser with the included #8-20 x 5/8" bolts and lock nuts (attach drier and bracket from the back of the condenser).
-Tighten all connections once proper location is set.
+Attach using the two #8 - 20 x 5/8" Bolts and Lock Nuts, making sure that the drier bracket is bolted to the condenser from the backside.
+Tighten connections at either end using supplied o-rings on both ends and a few drops of mineral oil to each o-ring.

-STEP FOUR: Screw the high-pressure switch into the port at the lower end of the liquid tube.
+STEP FIVE: Screw the high-pressure switch into the port at the lower end of the drier liquid tube.
 Go ahead and plug the pressure switch harness into the switch at this time (black electrical boot with two long white wires).